Last updated on November 18, 2019 at 11:50 am

 Give It a Rest

 Driving tired is driving impaired.
 One of the biggest mistakes you can make is getting behind the wheel while sleep deprived.
-According to NHTSA, there are 100,000 accidents involving drowsy driving each year.
-Further studies are being produced annually and they are finding a similar correlation between driving drowsy and driving drunk.
+Studies are being produced annually and they are finding a similar correlation between driving drowsy and driving drunk.
 This has led to drowsy driving laws being passed throughout the nation, starting with New Jersey’s Maggie’s Law in 2003.
 Next time you think about getting behind the wheel while feeling drowsy…give it a rest.